Word Around The Park

 • Named protein sources — "Chicken" or "beef" tells you what you're feeding.

-• Prebiotics, probiotics, and postbiotics- These three work as a team to feed, populate, and sustain healthy gut bacteria.
+• Prebiotics, probiotics, and postbiotics — These three work as a team to feed, populate, and sustain healthy gut bacteria.
 Most foods include one at best.

-Prioritizing these ingredients isn't perfectionism, it's practical.
 When you consistently feed foods that meet these criteria, you're investing in the bacterial foundation that supports everything from nutrient absorption to immune function.

 Steps to Improve Your Dog's Gut Health